weakish/docs-en/views/sms-guide.md

 ## Templates

+Except for verification messages, to send text messages, you need to create a template beforehand.
-If you anticipate the text messages sent out from your app to follow fixed formats, you can store these formats as templates on the cloud so that when calling LeanCloud's API to send messages, you only need to plug in the variables used in these templates rather than to pass in the entire text message as a string.
+Once a template is created, when calling LeanCloud's API to send messages, you only need to plug in the variables used in these templates rather than to pass in the entire text message as a string.

 {{ sms.signature("### Signatures") }}